Preparing a Manuscript for Submission to a Medical Journal

 i.
 General Considerations Related to References

 Authors should provide direct references to original research sources whenever possible.
 References should not be used by authors, editors, or peer reviewers to promote self-interests.
+Authors should avoid citing articles in predatory or pseudo-journals.
 Although references to review articles can be an efficient way to guide readers to a body of literature, review articles do not always reflect original work accurately.
 On the other hand, extensive lists of references to original work on a topic can use excessive space.
 Fewer references to key original papers often serve as well as more exhaustive lists, particularly since references can now be added to the electronic version of published papers, and since electronic literature searching allows readers to retrieve published literature efficiently.

 Published articles should reference the unique, persistent identifiers of the datasets employed.